🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 But if you're not looking to shell out at least $50,000 to make that happen, then you can always bring the retargeted visitor back to content that's hosted on your own properties.

-Content retargeting is used to nurture and increase the trust between the visitor and the brand.
-It doesn’t necessarily go for a direct conversion like so many other retargeting campaigns do.
+Content retargeting is used to nurture and increase trust between visitors and your brand.
+It doesn't necessarily go for a direct conversion like so many other retargeting campaigns do.

 Content retargeting works well for industries and verticals that have long buying cycles (i.e. the conversion isn't cheap to the visitor).